SEE PACKAGES INCLUDING ::

 Nestled high in the central valley between verdant volcanic mountains is the Costa Rican capital of San José.
 As the country's cultural hub, San José has at its heart the National Theater, Plaza de la Cultura, the Cathedral, and the Gold Museum, and is home to many fine museums, parks, restaurants, a national symphony, nightclubs, and casinos.
 Near-perfect weather is a big attraction, with temperatures consistently in the low- to mid-70s.
 The city's central location makes it an ideal jumping-off point for visits to nearby beaches and national parks.

-Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to San José.
+Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to San José, Costa Rica.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about San José and you'll be on your way in no time.
-Plus, your Local Host® will share local San José insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.
+Plus, your Local Host® will share local San José and Costa Rica insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 Created just twenty years ago as the place for art lovers to see contemporary Costa Rican painting and sculpture, this museum offers modern art in every medium imaginable.